 After adding up the the costs of advertising, marketing, and sales people used to attract new customers, it is easy to see that obtaining new customers costs much more than keeping your current guests loyal to your hotel.
 Surveys have proven that the top reason customers stop returning to a hotel is because they feel unappreciated.
-To reduce costs hotel operators should prioritize keeping current guests happy.
+To reduce costs hotel operators should prioritize hotel brand loyalty and keeping current guests happy.

 - Keep in touch.
 Make sure your guests remember who you are and remember their stay, even if they only visit once.
 Throughout the year, send a letter or email that keeps them updated on the latest activities and news at your establishment and tell them how much you look forward to their next stay with you.
 Create a social media presence for your hotel by making updates, running contests, and posting pictures on various social media platforms, such as Facebook, Twitter, or LinkedIn.